Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about USDA refinance program.

 Please read all the most frequently asked USDA Rural Housing questions here

-USDA Mortgage Source always happy to answer your questions about the application and lender pre-approval requirements.
+We are always happy to answer your questions about the application and lender pre-approval requirements.
 To expedite your request quickly, please fill out the short Info Request Form located on this page.
 Mobile phone users – please find the Info Request Form at the bottom of your screen.
-We generally respond to all submitted request within 15 min during business hours.
-You can also call us 7 days a week (9am-8pm) at ph: 800-743-7556
+We generally respond to all submitted request within 10 min during business hours.
+You can also call us 7 days a week (9am-8pm) at Ph: 800-743-7556

-Please also take a moment to visit our USDA blog above for all the latest USDA Rural Development loan information in 2017.
+Please also take a moment to visit our USDA blog above for all the latest USDA Rural Development loan information.
 Contact us today and see why USDA Mortgage Source is a leading 100% financing information resource.

 Serving communities throughout the nation including: Little Rock Arkansas, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas TX, San Jose, Detroit, Jacksonville, Indianapolis, San Francisco, Columbus, Austin, Memphis, Fort Worth, Charlotte, El Paso, Seattle, Denver , Louisville, Nashville, Oklahoma City, Portland, Tucson, Albuquerque, Atlanta, Akron, Fresno, Sacramento, Mesa, Kansas City, Cleveland, Virginia Beach, Omaha, Miami, Oakland, Tulsa, Minneapolis, Colorado Springs, Wichita, Raleigh, St. Louis, Anaheim , Tampa, Cincinnati, Pittsburgh, Bakersfield, Aurora, Toledo, Riverside, Stockton, Corpus Christi, Newark, St. Paul, Lexington-Fayette, Plano, Fort Wayne, Glendale, Lincoln, Henderson, Greensboro, Greenville, Scottsdale, Memphis, Lubbock, Reno, Baton Rouge, Birmingham, Norfolk, Montgomery, New Orleans , Chesapeake, Orlando, Laredo